 On the other hand, even very good college references cannot compensate if you fail to meet the entry requirements.

-If you are interested in applying for Management Studies beginning Michaelmas Term 2019, please contact Fiona Hill, Academic Administrator, by 26th March 2018 with your full name and crsid.
+If you are interested in applying for Management Studies beginning Michaelmas Term 2019, please contact Hayley Duignan, Academic Administrator, by 26th March 2018 with your full name and crsid.

 A full overview of the Management Studies course can be found on the Judge Business School website.
 If you have questions that are not answered by the website, you can contact the Programme Administrator Bella Stewart.